Damn lies and statistics can be used to manipulate the facts.

-Sadly, for example, and this is controversial and I'm not convinced the jury is out on the subject, there's only one research document that shows that Glucosamine Chondroitin sulphate has benefits for arthritis sufferers that has not been financed by the companies producing the product.
-And plenty of independent research that indicates they don't help a jot.
+Sadly, for example, and this is controversial and I'm not convinced the jury is out on the subject, there is only one research document that shows that Glucosamine Chondroitin sulphate has benefits for arthritis sufferers that has not been financed by the companies manufacturing the product.
+And plenty of independent studies that indicate they don't help a jot.

-Rounding off figures is a useful technique we all use.
+Rounding-off figures is a helpful technique we all use.
 I'll give you two examples.

 Mathematically, depending on the number of decimal places you are rounding off to, it means there were between 76 000 and 84 000 spectators.
-One really isn't interested if there were 80 052 spectators.
+One really isn't interested if there were 80 052 people.
 Unless you were collecting the money!

 That incidentally is another way that unscrupulous supermarkets use to cheat you; I am convinced it is often done deliberately.
 Yes, it's true that I have a suspicious mind.
 Some would call me paranoid.

-However, rounding off of figures can sometimes only be described as damn lies statistics.
-It's deliberately misleading in order to sneakily pull the wool over your eyes.
+However, rounding off of figures can sometimes only be described as damn lies and statistics.
+It is deliberately misleading in order to sneakily pull the wool over our eyes.

 So, having enjoyed, absolutely loved, Marmite for all of my 62 years, for the first time I read the label.

 Whew, a relief: 0.0 g trans-fat per helping.

-To the average person, 0.0 means ZERO.
-None!
-That's what the manufacturer wants you to believe.
-But with two years university mathematics under the belt...
+wants you to believe.
+But with two years university mathematics under

-Wait, if there is 0.1g /100g added trans fat, how can there be ZERO, NONE per serving?
+Wait, if there is 0.1g /100g of added trans-fat, how can there be zero?
+That means none per serving?

-And now being suspicious of their questionable reporting, they may well have rounded off 0.14g to 0.1g meaning nearly 30% is trans; see here how I've rounded off the figures to exaggerate to my cause!
-That should really be 28%.
-And if they are really dishonest, they may have rounded off 0.19 to 0.1.
-We just don't know.
+And now being suspicious of their questionable reporting, they may well have rounded off 0.14g to 0.1g meaning nearly 30% is trans; see here how I have rounded off the figures to exaggerate to my cause.

-The figures don't matter; what we do know is that there is a substantial amount of trans fat in Marmite, and their 0.0g trans fat per helping is just so much lies, damn lies statistics.
+The figures do not matter; what we do know is that there is a substantial amount of trans fat in Marmite, and their 0.0g per helping is just so much lies, damn lies and statistics.